Blog Listing Displays User Avatars Instead of Blog Avatars

 Themes all store their header images differently, so pulling it automatically will be next to impossible.
 Providing a mechanism for blog owners to upload a custom blog avatar is possible, though it essentially adds a pretty extensive bit of functionality to BP.
 I would argue that this is not, in fact, very important, at least when compared with other, higher impact items on our roadmap, but I'm willing to defer to you if you think it matters that much.
 If we go ahead with your suggestion (instead of my preference of leaving things as is - easiest - or removing them altogether - also pretty easy), we'll have to make some decisions about how the feature would work.
 Do you put the ui in BP (if so, where?)
 Or on the dashboard?

-#5 Updated by Matt Gold over 7 years ago
+#5 Updated by Matt Gold almost 8 years ago

 I'm okay with leaving things as they are.
 The more I think about it, the more I think that the real issue is only on the Featured Content widget, since that's when it really feels odd to have someone's photo up there so prominently (and I know that some members feel embarrassed about that).
 I'll create a separate ticket if you think that's a more focused and useful way forward.